Melissa Conrad Stöppler, MD

 - Find a local Obstetrician-Gynecologist in your town

-What are the types of intrauterine devices (IUDs)?
+What are the types of IUDs (Paragard, Mirena, Skyla)?

-Intrauterine devices (IUDs) come in two different types: 1) copper-releasing, or 2) progesterone-releasing.
+Intrauterine devices (IUDs) that are available in the US come in two different types: 1) copper-releasing, or 2) progesterone-releasing.

 - The TCu380A (Paragard) is a copper-containing IUD.
 It releases copper from a copper wire that is wrapped around the base.
 The released copper contributes to an inflammatory reaction in the uterus that helps prevent fertilization of the egg.
 It is approved to remain in place for up to 10 years.

-- Levonorgestrel-releasing IUD (Mirena): This form of IUD releases a progestin hormone from the vertical part of the T. Progestin acts to thickencervical mucus, creating a barrier to sperm, as well as renders the lining of the uterus inhospitable to implantation of a pregnancy.
-This form of IUD is approved for up to five years of use.
+- Levonorgestrel-releasing IUD (Mirena or Skyla): This form of IUD releases a progestin hormone from the vertical part of the T. Progestin acts to thicken cervical mucus, creating a barrier to sperm, as well as renders the lining of the uterus inhospitable to implantation of a pregnancy.
+The two brand named IUDs in this category contain different amounts of the hormone.
+Mirena is approved for up to five years of use, and Skyla for up to three years.

 Viewers share their comments